The importance of communication skills is a truism - one of those statements impossible to disagree with.

 You are being interviewed for a job.
 You arrive and have to wait a while.

 Remember what can appear easy-going and casual in one situation can appear thoughtless and rude in another.
-Such is the importance of communication skills that it is best find out what is expected and deliver it.
-Your manners or lack of them are part of that bundle.
+It is best find out what is expected and deliver it.
+Your manners or lack of them are part of the overall communication bundle.

 It would be considered rude to conduct private phone calls in someone else's office, you don't presume to call the interviewer by their first name and yes, you do thank the interviewer for giving you their time.